jbrumf/tinyqsim/doc/Quantum_computing_basics.md

 The qubit on the left side of a tensor product is refered to as the *most-significant* qubit.
 Hence, in the quantum state $\ket{011}$, the most-significant qubit is $\ket{0}$ and the least-significant qubit is $\ket{1}$:

 This document uses the *big-endian* qubit numbering convention in which the most-significant qubit is called qubit 0.
 Note that some books and papers use the *little-endian* convention in which the least significant qubit is qubit 0.
 This can lead to confusion when comparing examples from different sources.
-It also leads to different matrix representation of multi-qubit gates, such as CX, which can be a further source of confusion.
+It also leads to different matrix representation of some multi-qubit gates, such as CX, which can be a further source of confusion.

 If quantum circuits are drawn with qubit 0 at the top, tensor products are applied in a downward direction for the big-endian convention and in an upward direction for the little-endian convention.
 The circuits in this document are drawn with the most-significant qubit at the top, so tensor products are applied in a downward direction.